proyectos-mario/hiberus-ecommerce/README.md

 ## CheckOut Service

-First, you should run post service: http://localhost:7002/api/checkout and put in the body something like this:
+First, you should run this post service in postman software or another rest tool for http://localhost:7002/api/checkout and put in the body something like this:

 ```json
 {